the-distortion/the-distortion/README.md

 <hr>

-- 👨‍🎓 Currently a Junior at **Deptartment of Computer Science and Technology, IIEST, Shibpur**
+- 👨‍🎓 Currently a Senior at **Deptartment of Computer Science and Technology, IIEST, Shibpur**
 - 💻 Prior experience with **Angular, React, JavaScript, Python, Flutter, C** and **C++**
 - 📫 Feel free to contact me **soham86das@gmail.com**